druglogics/ags-paper/docs/index.md

 ### MAMSE ROC Analysis {-}

 Using the `MAMSE` R package [@R-MAMSE] we try another method to combine the predictor values from the calibrated and the random proliferative models.
-The resulting ROC curve gets a little bit distored and AUC is not statistically better from the reference sample population (i.e. the calibrated `Gitsbe` models with $150$ simulations):
+The resulting ROC curve gets a little bit distorted and AUC is not statistically better from the reference sample population (i.e. the calibrated `Gitsbe` models with $150$ simulations):

 ```r